Behind the Scenes

 “Colour is my day-long obsession, joy and torment.” - Claude Monet

 Deepti Designs is an organization which aims to bring the new generation around the globe to terms with the Indian Classical Visual Art, Madhubani Painting.
-We work towards creating artworks in the flavor of heritage styles with a hint of contemporary outlook thus appealing to the modern sensibilities keeping its traditional essence intact.
+We work towards creating artworks in the flavor of heritage styles with a hint of contemporary outlook thus appealing to the modern sensibilities while keeping its traditional essence intact.

 Deepti Agrawal Mittal